sebdelp/tello-control/docs/source/index.rst

-.. tello_control documentation master file, created by sphinx-quickstart on Sat Mar 23 15:09:15 2024.
+.. tello_ctrl documentation master file, created by sphinx-quickstart on Sat Mar 23 15:09:15 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tello_control's documentation!
+Welcome to tello_ctrl's documentation!
 ==========================================

 .. toctree::